An Overview of Options for Interventions for Children with Autism

 Early Intervention Treatment

-- Special Education or Inclusion
+- Inclusion and Special Education Services

 - Occupational Therapy – Sensory Integration